Aider-AI/aider/_posts/2024-05-31-both-swe-bench.md

 ## Aider with GPT-4o & Opus

-The benchmark harness ran aider with GPT-4o to try and solve the problem.
-If a plausible solution wasn't found, it ran aider with Opus to try and solve the problem.
+The benchmark harness started by using aider with GPT-4o to try and solve each problem.
+For problems where this didn't produce a plausible solution, the harness tried again using aider with Opus.
+So at most, two attempts were made for each problem.

 The table below breaks down the proposed solutions that were found from each attempt at the 570 problems.